zverok/spylls/README.rst

 Reading the code
 ================

-Modules inside ``spyll/hunspell`` folder (except for small public interface of the ``Dictionary``) are written in a style akin to literal programming (explanations interweaved with code in supposedly readable manner).
+Modules inside ``spyll/hunspell`` folder (except for small public interface of the ``Dictionary``) are written in a style akin to literate programming (explanations interweaved with code in supposedly readable manner).
 They could be read right in the GitHub (or your preferred code editor), but we suggest a rendering on `the dedicated site <https://spyll.github.io/hunspell/code>`_.

 * It is suggested that you start from hunspell concepts explanations
 * data.aff and data.dic modules declare data structures (data.aff also provides **very** thorough explanation of each and every directive, and points where in code they are used)